ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ![](img/timeline.jpg "Mod posts, time-stamped")

-Displays all of the mods made for the difficulty that has a timestamp.
-Clicking on these will take you down to the mod posted at that current time.
+This displays all of the mods made for said difficulty that has a timestamp.
+Clicking on these will scroll down to the mod posted at that timestamp.

 ### Beatmap status